strueman/cache_api/Readme.md

-# API Cache System
+# Python object API Cache System

+Store and retrieve Python objects in a centralized cache system.
+Handy to keep data in memory between runs of a process to avoid having to re-load data or recalculate values.
+Can be used to share data between unrelated classes or functions.
+Hold data in memory for fast access.
+The data is cleared when the server is restarted or shutdown.

 This application provides a simple API-based caching system with a server and client implementation.
 It allows for storing, retrieving, and managing cached data across different processes.
+A basic example of how to use the cache is included down below.

 ## Components